|

 affidavit filed by IRS Special Agent Robert Salisbury.
 A

-unnamed informant told federal investigators that if they ever had product
+unnamed informant told federal investigators that if they ever had product that

-participating in the bribery scheme, declined to comment Monday.
-The
+the bribery scheme, declined to comment Monday.
+The affidavit said Monem met repeatedly with company officials in Las Vegas

-officials in Las Vegas where at least initially he received cash payments.
-In
+where at least initially he received cash payments.
+In one meeting last year,

-one meeting last year, Salisbury said he observed Monem
+Salisbury said he observed Monem and Levin &

-and Levin & Lawrence officials arrive at the Mandalay Bay Resort and
+Lawrence officials arrive at the Mandalay Bay Resort and Casino by limo and

-Casino by limo and check in at the VIP services desk.
-Over time, Levin &
+check in at the VIP services desk.
+Over time, Levin & Lawrence officials

-Lawrence officials urged Monem to create a shell
+urged Monem to create a shell company.
+Monem set up Jamm Inc., which

-Inc., which was controlled by his wife, according to the affidavit.
+was controlled by his wife, according to the affidavit.
 Karen Monem would send invoices to Levin & Lawrence for

 consulting work.
 Court records allege the Monems